For Fans Of: Inhaler, The Blinders, Gerry Cinnamon

-They released their debut EP All My Dreams Are Dull last summer, which covered vast topics from toxic masculinity, rent increases, the rise of right-wing fascists and battling intolerance.
+They released their debut EP All My Dreams Are Dull in summer 2018, which covered vast topics from toxic masculinity, rent increases, the rise of right-wing fascists and battling intolerance.
 ‘No Parasan’ in particular captured their strong political stance, translating from Spanish as “they shall not pass”.
 The four-piece had previously performed it at Bethlehem Live in Palestine with an orchestra of refugee children, showing their solidarity with its citizens.
 Recalling the experience, Welsh said “It had an immense impact.
 It’s a beautiful place, full of beautiful, inspiring, kind and strong people who are undergoing a day to day existence that is unfathomably hard.
 But they exist, and so they resist.
 And f**k me do they exist!
 They are just amazing folk, doing amazing things.
 I met friends for life, and I had my life changed fundamentally.”

 They followed All My Dreams Are Dull’s revolutionising theme with debut full-length Cheaply Bought, Expensively Sold, released in 18th October 2019.
 While inherently cut from the same cloth, it does also see progression in Welsh’s writing.
 For example, in ‘Different Strokes’ (a driving track about the poignant lessons learnt from the brief stint in Palestine), he states that his approach to storytelling has become less direct and simply tells of his experience.
 He says “I’m not telling you “think this or that” I’m just explaining a true story […] take from that what you will.”